Image by Марьян Блан (Marjan Blan) on Unsplash

 PozQoL is available in over 30 languages and has been used across multiple regions, including:

-- Asia (India, South Korea)
+- Asia (India, South Korea, Vietnam)

 - Europe (Romania, Spain, Sweden, Turkey)